 College Board offers various services for test takers with disabilities.
-Before taking the SAT with accommodations, you must submit a request to College Board’s Services for Students with Disabilities (SDD).
+Before taking the SAT with accommodations, you must submit a request to the College Board’s Services for Students with Disabilities (SDD).

 Below we’ll provide a list of available accommodations for the SAT.
 While this list is not exhaustive, all reasonable requests from students with documented disabilities are reviewed and considered carefully.

-It's important to note that SAT accommodations are only provided if a student's documented disability will impact their ability to take the test.
+It's important to note that SAT accommodations for disibilities are only provided if a student's documented disability will impact their ability to take the test.
 Accommodations will not be given if the disability does not affect the test-taking process or if the student's difficulty with taking exams is not related to their disability.

 Time accommodations are designed to allow students to customize the testing schedule to meet their needs.
 These accommodations are available for all sections and types of tests.
 Some common examples include requesting extended time, additional breaks, and limited-time testing spread out over multiple days.